-- o a flower lack either a stamen or a pistil - o has both stamens and a pistil - o has both male and female structures but missing petals - o is missing one or more of the flower parts of a complete flower.
+- o a flower lack either a stamen or a pistil o has both stamens and a pistil - o has both male and female structures but missing petals o is missing one or more of the flower parts of a complete flower.

-- o the green part below petals and protects the flower's part when it just a bud - o the male part of the flower. - o the flower's female organ made of stigma, a style and an ovary - o the brightly colored outer parts of the flower o Life cycle o Germination o Pollination o Alternation of generation
+- o the green part below petals and protects the flower's part when it just a bud o the male part of the flower. - o the flower's female organ made of stigma, a style and an ovary of the brightly colored outer parts of the flower - 15.
+The long neck-like structure that leads down to the ovary o sepals o anther o style o stigma - 16.
+The transfer of pollen from the stamen to the pistil. - o Life cycle o Germination o Pollination o Alternation of generation o is a gymnosperm, a plant that has seeds but not flowers. o a type of flower produces seeds with two cotyledons.